henryr-gcd/mac-graffiti/README.md

 ### ***I wanted to push the boundaries of graffiti.
 As graffiti artists we always ask "What hasn't been tagged?"
 Man has always asked "Is time travel possible?"
 Open-Source software says yes.
 Welcome to the past, welcome to Mac OS 9, a new playground for graffiti.***

+We are the Macintosh Graffiti Group - Tagging Mac OS 9.0.0 since 2021.

 ### **HOW?**

 SheepShaver, an open-source PowerMac emulator by Christian Bauer, gives users the tools needed to emulate classic MacOS operating systems and applications within the modern MacOS multitasking environment.
 Thanks to repositories such as [MacintoshRepository](https://www.macintoshrepository.org) and [MacintoshGarden](http://macintoshgarden.org), users are able to download vintage Apple software.
 Unsupported in the eyes of Apple inc. but cared for by the thousands of retro Mac enthusiasts today.